CorneliusHuber/zfscripts/README.md

 ### ZFS unlock script
 Unlocks encrypted zfs filesystems at boot time with systemd-ask-password.
 All datasets with this password are unlocked.
+Install with `install.sh`.
 Activate with `systemctl enable zfs-load-key@partition-to-unlock`.
 Slashs in folders`/` are escaped as `-`.

 ### ZFS encryption Benchmark